mazpe/Faxsmile/readme.md

 - Deleting a client it will set to null the client_id field on faxes previously owned by client

 # [TODO]
+## Refactoring
+- table faxes should be fax_numbers
 ## Setup/System
 - Improve seeder to one simple task: Create 10 Company foreach create 10 Client for each create 10 User
 - Secure API calls